Xunmenggod/COMP4621_Project/README.md

 ```

 ## Run
+*Notice: Please ensure you are under the build directory*
 - Firstly run the server by typing `./server`
 - Then you could go with the interaction between server in other terminal windows